Step-by-step guide to exporting fish and fish products

 After an RFP is approved, you will be issued with:

 - an export permit, required for all shipments leaving Australia

-If you have completed steps 1-5 and made sure your goods meet all requirements, you are now ready to export.
+If you have completed steps 1-7 and your goods meet all requirements, you are now ready to export.